samrithab/CodePlayer/README.md

 # CodePlayer
 Technologies Used: HTML, CSS, JavaScript, jQuery

-Converts script written in HTML, CSS and JavaScript and outputs it to the "output" panel
+Using jQuery, I convert script written in HTML, CSS and JavaScript and output it to the "output" panel